charliesantos/twilio-voice-extension/README.md

 ## Installation
 1. Clone this repository.
-2. Install to chrome per instructions outlined here https://developer.chrome.com/extensions/getstarted
+2. Install to chrome browser per instructions outlined here https://developer.chrome.com/extensions/getstarted

 ## Getting Tokens
 This extension requires a token url (as shown in the above UI).
 This url should be a `GET` REST API which returns your token and identity.
-This token will be use to initialize the `Device` object.
+This token will be used to initialize the `Device` object.

-Example:
+Example Response from the url:
 ```
   {
     "token": "eyJhbGciOiJIUz....",